-When your case involves an issue that affects many people, it can be useful to bring a “class action” (sometimes called a “group action”), i.e. a PIL case that is brought on behalf of a group.
+When your case involves an issue that affects many people, it can be useful to bring a “class action” (sometimes called a “group action”), i.e. a legal case that is brought on behalf of a group.
 Bringing a case as a group can be important when facing a powerful opponent.

 For further information, see “How do I Manage a Group?”

 Raising awareness can be difficult.
 Try and get support from people who have a wide network and media connections.
-They can help you;
+They can help you:

-For more information, see “Alternatives to PIL: Campaigning”.
+For more information, see “Campaigning”.

 Gathering enough quality evidence to base your case on can be difficult.
 It is important to get support from people/organisations who know how to gather evidence.
 Support can include:

 For more information, see “How Can I Prove my Case?”

-When bringing your PIL case, you may face intimidation, threats, violence and other forms of hostility from the opposing party or other people/companies who don’t want you to enforce your rights.
+When bringing your legal case, you may face intimidation, threats, violence and other forms of hostility from the opposing party or other people/companies who don’t want you to enforce your rights.
 If this happens, there are measures you can take and support you can get to help you deal with security issues (see “How Do I Protect my Information?” and “How do I Deal with Security?”

-Groups and individuals can include;
+Groups and individuals can include:

 A community mobilised around an issue can be a powerful tool to effect change and secure justice.